mohammedhank91/kind_terraform/README.md

 This setup is intended for local development and testing purposes.

-**Files:**
+## **Files:**

- - demo.sh: Script to set up the Kind Kubernetes cluster.
+ - *demo.sh*: Script to set up the Kind Kubernetes cluster.
- - kind_cluster.tf: Terraform configuration to define the Kind cluster.
+ - *kind_cluster.tf*: Terraform configuration to define the Kind cluster.
- - nginx_ingress.tf: Terraform configuration to deploy the Nginx Ingress Controller.
+ - *nginx_ingress.tf*: Terraform configuration to deploy the Nginx Ingress Controller.
- - nginx_ingress_values.yaml: Helm values file to customize the Nginx  Ingress deployment.
+ - *nginx_ingress_values.yaml*: Helm values file to customize the Nginx  Ingress deployment.
- - variables.tf: Terraform variables file to set up configurable  variables.
+ - *variables.tf*: Terraform variables file to set up configurable  variables.
- - versions.tf: Terraform versions file to define the required versions.
+ - *versions.tf*: Terraform versions file to define the required versions.

 ## License
 This project is licensed under the [MIT License](mohammedhank91.github.io).